IanLeatherbury/XamarinEvolveDemoApp/README.md

 * [assembly: ExportRenderer (typeof(LoadingView), typeof(LoadingViewRenderer))]
 * Be sure to set the shouldBeautify bool to true to see the custom loading view come up.

-Special thanks to the Xamarin.Forms team for putting this code together!
+*Note: I did not write this code.
+Special thanks to the Xamarin team for putting this together!*